jocpae/VesselGraph/README.md

 #### 3. Generate Atlas features
 Got to `./source/feature_generation/atlas_annotation/` and run `generate_node_atlas_labels.py` with arguments of `--node_list` and `--edge_list`
 #### 4. Convert to Pytorch-Geometric Dataloader
-Got to `./source/pytorch_dataset/` and run `link_dataset.py` and `node_dataset.py` to create pytorch-geometric compatible dataset for link-rediction and node-classification task.
+Got to `./source/pytorch_dataset/` and run `link_dataset.py` and `node_dataset.py` to create pytorch-geometric compatible dataset for link-prediction and node-classification task.
 #### 5. Convert to OGB Dataloader
 1. **For Graph** $\mathcal{G}$